Turnover in Pharma: Revealing the Price Tag

 According to Panopto’s research, 42% of the skills and expertise required to capably perform in a given position will be known only by the person currently in that position.
 In other words, if the current person leaves, their remaining colleagues won’t be able to do 42% of their work, and someone hired into that role will need to learn 42% of it from scratch.

 Several studies have proven that the average expense to replace an entry-level employee can be up to 50% of that employee’s salary.
-For managerial position, that replacement cost might go up to 150% of the annual salary.
+For a managerial position, that replacement cost might go up to 150% of the annual salary.

 Nevertheless, the newly hired employee, on average will work 200 hours inefficiently, as there won’t be sufficient data left from a previous employee to learn from.
 These 200 hours will be spent building everything from scratch, starting with retrieving the data by asking information from their colleagues, managers, waiting for a proper response, trying and failing certain activities and methods, just to “prepare” to duplicate the work process of a previous employee and built his.